 There were a number of fragging incidents during the Vietnam War

-The worst incidents of rebellion against authority during the Vietnam War involved fragging.
+The worst incidents of disobedience during the Vietnam War involved fragging.
 Fragging is the killing or attempted murder of a soldier by another serviceman, and the most common version of the act featured a lower-ranking soldier attempting to kill a commanding officer.
 It was often done with the use of fragmentation grenades, which were issued to those serving in the Army and Marines.

 Fragging incidents became somewhat common during the Vietnam War.
 Sources say that between 1969-72, there were nearly 900 attacks in Vietnam.
 The situation got so bad that officers began to change practices.
 Some remained armed at all times and others altered their sleeping arrangements to prevent danger.